lhl2617/Interpolatory/Simulator/gui/README.md

 # Interpolatory Software Simulator GUI

 ## Usage
-A pre-built 64-bit Windows Installer and executable is available [here](https://github.com/lhl2617/InterpolatoryGUI).
+A pre-built 64-bit Windows Installer and executable is available in the Releases section.

 ## Development